The True Meaning of Smekday: Plot summary

-Sequel and series
+Reception and sequel

+The book was highly recommended by The New York Times.

 Smek for President!, a sequel billed as "Book Two of the Smek Smeries[sic]", was released by Disney Hyperion on February 10, 2015, along with an audiobook edition read by Bahni Turpin.
 The novel follows Tip and J.Lo on an impromptu summer vacation to New Boovworld, where J.Lo seeks a pardon from Captain Smek, but instead finds himself a pawn in Smek's campaign for High Boov when the Boov adopt human-style politics.

 Film adaptation

 DreamWorks Animation, in 2008, optioned the book's rights to adapt it into an animated feature film.
 Adam Rex announced in 2011 on Twitter that DreamWorks had renewed its option on the adaptation.

 It was announced on June 20, 2012 that Tim Johnson was set to direct the film, with Rihanna and Jim Parsons voicing the lead roles, and the film would be released in fourth-quarter 2014.
 Chris Jenkins and Suzanne Buirgy would produce, and writers Tom J. Astle and Matt Ember were signed to adapt the novel into a screenplay.
 The title of the film was announced as Happy Smekday!; the project was retitled Home a year later.

 In September 2012, 20th Century Fox and DreamWorks Animation announced the release for November 26, 2014.
 The release of Home was later delayed to Spring 2015 in order to avoid competition with Penguins of Madagascar.

 Released on March 27, 2015, Home grossed $386 million worldwide.
 In addition to Rihanna and Parsons, it featured the voices of Steve Martin as Smek, and Jennifer Lopez as Tip's mother.

 According to director Tim Johnson, Lopez had known about the book because of the character who used her nickname J.Lo, which helped him attract her to take a voice role in the film.
 However, despite the actress being "into the idea the alien would be named after her," legal concerns involving trademarks and licensing prompted the filmmakers to rename the character Oh.

 In addition to renaming a lead character, the film version departed completely from the plot and continuity of the book in numerous ways.
 Seeking a more worldwide scope, the screen adaptation had the Boov relocate the human population to Australia, eliminating large portions of the book that took place in Florida, Arizona, and New Mexico.
 Significant supporting characters, such as Dan Landry and the Chief, did not appear at all, and the film took an entirely different approach in its resolution of the conflict between the Boov and the Gorg.
 The film also shied away from the more mature and complex aspects of the book, opting to be more kid-friendly.

 Home: Adventures with Tip & Oh, an animated television series based on the 2015 film, debuted on Netflix in July 2016.